Pycord-Development/pycord/docs/discord.rst

     .. image:: /images/discord_oauth2.png
         :alt: How the OAuth2 tab should look like.

-5. Tick the "bot" checkbox under "scopes".
+5. Tick the "bot" and "applications.commands" checkboxes under "scopes".

     .. image:: /images/discord_oauth2_scope.png
-        :alt: The scopes checkbox with "bot" ticked.
+        :alt: The scopes checkbox with "bot" and "applications.commands" ticked.

 6. Tick the permissions required for your bot to function under "Bot Permissions".